CPMpy/cpmpy/docs/unsat_core_extraction.md

 This opens the door to more advanced use cases, such as Minimal Unsatisfiable Subsets (MUS) and QuickXplain-like tools to help debugging.

-In our tools, we implemented a simple MUS deletion based algorithm, using assumption variables.
+In our tools, we implemented a simple MUS deletion based algorithm, using assumptions.

 ```python
 from cpmpy.tools import mus